Brayden Taylor: Professional career

+Tampa Bay Rays

 Taylor was selected by the Tampa Bay Rays in the first round, with the 19th overall selection, of 2023 Major League Baseball draft.
 On July 21, 2023, Taylor signed with the Rays on for the full-slot value of $3,880,100.

 Taylor made his professional debut after signing with the Florida Complex League Rays and ended the season with the Charleston RiverDogs, batting .242 with five home runs and 15 RBIs over 25 games.
 Taylor opened the 2024 season with the Bowling Green Hot Rods and was promoted to the Montgomery Biscuits in July.
 Over 114 games between the two teams, he hit .250 with twenty home runs, 62 RBIs, and 29 stolen bases.
-He was assigned back to Montgomery to open the 2025 season.
+He was assigned back to Montgomery for the 2025 season.
+Across 108 games, Taylor hit .173 with eight home runs, 43 RBIs, and 17 stolen bases.
+He opened the 2026 season with Montgomery.

+Miami Marlins

+On August 3, 2026 the Rays traded Taylor, Jacob Kisting, and Adrian Santana to the Miami Marlins in exchange for Liam Hicks.